silverton-io/buz/site/docs/index.md

 ## Event Streaming for The Rest of Us

-Honeypot is a multi-protocol event collection, validation, pipelining, and observability system.
+Honeypot is a multi-protocol event collection, validation, routing, and observability system.

 It is designed to be ***easily-configured***, ***easily-deployed***, and ***easily-maintained***.